Slip length for a viscous flow over spiky surfaces

 For a periodic configuration of alternating (no-slip and no-stress) stripes on a flat surface oriented perpendicular to the flow velocity \cite{Philip_1972,Lauga_2003,Asmolov_2012}, one has

 where $\sigma$ is the surface fraction of the no-stress stripes, $W$ is the period of the stripes.

-For the 3D morphological structures of the coating (e.g., spikes, pillars, or hemispheres) conformal transformation cannot be applied and there are only a limited number of papers in which the parameter $\lambda$ has been derived analytically, see \cite{Davis_2009,Davis_2010,Ng_2911,Ybert_2007,Lindsay_2017} and references therein.
-In particular, the authors of Refs. \cite{Davis_2009,Davis_2010} considered the model (that we refer to as the disk model) in which a viscous flow exists only above `nanoforest' composed of a lattice of identical cylindrical pillars.
+For the 3D morphological structures of the coating (e.g., spikes, pillars, or hemispheres) conformal transformation cannot be applied and there are only a limited number of papers in which the parameter $\lambda$ has been derived analytically, see \cite{Davis_2009,Davis_2010,Schnitzer_2018,Ng_2011,Ybert_2007,Lindsay_2017,Berezhkovskii_2004} and references therein.
+In particular, the authors of Refs. \cite{Davis_2009,Davis_2010,Schnitzer_2018,Ng_2011} considered the model (that we refer to as the disk model) in which a viscous flow exists only above `nanoforest' composed of a lattice of identical cylindrical pillars.
 In this model, the effect of the coating on the viscous flow is reduced to the friction forces acting at the top disks of each pillar (the flow satisfies the no-slip boundary condition on the top of the circular pillar, $y = 0$) whilst the flow inside the `nanoforest' (e.g., between the pillars) is disregarded (at $y = 0$ the no-stress boundary condition was assumed everywhere except the top disks).
-It was found that at the limit of a small areal density of the `nanoforest' pillars (or surface fraction of the top disks), $\sigma \ll 1$, the effective slip length obeys the scaling law \cite{Davis_2009}
+It was found that at the limit of a small areal density of the `nanoforest' pillars (or surface fraction of the top disks), $\sigma \ll 1$, the effective slip length obeys the scaling law \cite{Davis_2009,Yariv_2023}

-where $W$ is the period of the pillar lattice (for simplicity assumed to be the square lattice), $A= (3/16)\sqrt{\pi}$ and $B = (3/2 \pi) \ln (1 + \sqrt{2} )$ \cite{Davis_2010}.
-It was also found that this scaling law is geometry specific, viz., for the elongated (quasi-one-dimensional) cross-section of the structural elements (wall-like in the current context) it changes from the power-law (\ref{EE6}) to the logarithmic form \cite{Davis_2010}:
+where $W$ is the period of the pillar lattice (for simplicity assumed to be the square lattice), $A= (3/16)\sqrt{\pi}$, $B = (3/2 \pi) \ln (1 + \sqrt{2} ) \approx 0.4208$ \cite{Davis_2010} (note that this original value of $B$ was later corrected in \cite{Schnitzer_2018} to $B \approx 0.4655$).
+It was also found that this scaling law is geometry specific, viz., for the elongated (quasi-one-dimensional) cross-section of the structural elements (wall-like in the current context) it changes from the power-law (\ref{EE6}) to the logarithmic form \cite{Davis_2010,Yariv_2023}: